enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/macro.md

 # Email Control: Macro
 The Macro-control makes it possible to include dynamic content, generated with a `cshtml` file, in both Campaign and Transactional Emails.

-This can be used to generate recipient-specific content like discounts, promotions, personalized content or render a recipit.
+This can be used to generate recipient-specific content like discounts, promotions, personalized content or render a receipt.
 When using a Macro you have 100% control over the rendered HTML.

 ## Creating a Macro
 Macros can be created in two ways, either as a Global or as a Theme Specific.